War Chief's Carved Pipe Stem

-This is a flat pipe stem of the "trick" type.
-Geometrically shaped cutouts were made in the center of the stem and the un-initiated had to guess how the smoke traveled through it.
+Carved wood flat pipe stem of the "trick" type.
+Geometrically-shaped cutouts were made in the center of the stem and the un-initiated had to guess how the smoke traveled through it.
 Decorated with red and blue-green paint, it shows slash marks made with a hot metal file for added decoration.

 Not every record you will find here is complete.
 More information is available for some works than for others, and some entries have been updated more recently.
 Records are frequently reviewed and revised, and we welcome